 The NAQP contests are designed to be user-friendly.
 They are good for introducing newcomers into contesting, while still allowing great competition for the seasoned vets.
 The Sprint contests require considerable skill to place well, and can offer a fun challenge to all aspiring contest operators.
 Both contests are short in duration (4 hours for Sprint, 12 for NAQP) and therefore offer something even for those with busy schedules.

 To subscribe to NCJ, click on SUBSCRIBE at the top of this page.
 You will be re-directed to the ARRL website page with a subscription form.
-If you would like to see a sample issue before deciding whether to subscribe, send N9RV your call sign, name and mailing address.
-Pat will arrange for you to receive a free sample.
+If you would like to see a sample issue before deciding whether to subscribe, send K0MD your call sign, name and mailing address.
+Scott will arrange for you to receive a free sample.
 Click on CONTACT NCJ at the top of this page for email addresses.

 NCJ would be nothing without the dynamic and motivated team of columnists, contest managers and production support staff who work hard make each issue valuable.
 Our regional contributing editors contribute feature articles from around the world.
 NCJ editorship changes every few years to provide new perspectives and keep things fresh.
 Each editor offers our readers the best material available.
 Finally, the NCJ team would like to thank our readership.
 We are here to serve the contesting community, and we appreciate your support.